Find Yourself in Virginia Beach VA

 At 31 ft., the King of the Deep looms over joggers with his trident.
 Imposing and well worth a few snaps of the shutter.

-A trip to the Back Bay National Wildlife Refuge with Ocean Rentals Sandbridge might bring you face to fur with raccoons, opossums, foxes, and Muskrat Sally and Sam, along with birds, flowers and other natural delights.
-May – Oct. $55 pp
+A trip to the Back Bay National Wildlife Refuge with Ocean Rentals Sandbridge might bring you face to fur with raccoons, opossums, foxes, and Muskrat Sally and Sam, along with birds, flowers, and other natural delights.

 Best Restaurants in Virginia Beach VA

-Crock’s was the very first Green Restaurant in Virginia.
-Carpets are fashioned from recycled soda bottles, water is heated by solar panels, a gutter-fed rain barrel collects water for the garden, oyster shells are returned to the Lynnhaven River to promote new oyster beds, and leftover grease, of course, becomes bio-fuel.
+Croc’s was the very first Green Restaurant in Virginia.
+Water is heated by solar panels, a gutter-fed rain barrel collects water for the garden, oyster shells are returned to the Lynnhaven River to promote new oyster beds, and leftover grease, of course, becomes bio-fuel.

 EAT: Back Deck

-Perfect in warm weather, but with its own charms when chilly, this casual place is really the back deck of the Shellfish Company Store, with great views of Lynnhaven Bay (A Chesapeake inlet).
+Perfect in warm weather, but with its own charms when chilly, the casual Back Deck is really the back deck of the Shellfish Company Store, with great views of Lynnhaven Bay (A Chesapeake inlet).

 STAY: Founders Inn Tapestry Collection By Hilton

-Grand Georgian architecture, portraits of our country’s Founding Fathers in a grand lobby with crystal chandeliers, exquisite English Gardens in a large courtyard, large traditionally decorated rooms with fireplace and granite baths,
+Grand Georgian architecture, portraits of our country’s Founding Fathers in a grand lobby with crystal chandeliers, exquisite English Gardens in a large courtyard, large traditionally decorated guest rooms with fireplace and granite baths, it seems as if this hotel has been here forever.

-Built only 20 years ago, Founders Inn appears as if it’s been here forever.
-With mellow vibe and over-the-top helpful employees, this is not your typical on-the-beach Virginia Beach hotel.
-It’s a 20-minute drive to the crazy-sweaty-sandiness of the beachfront, and according to staff, the perfect place to “recoup.”
+Built only 30 years ago, the Founders Inn (now a Hilton Virginia Beach) is not your typical beachfront hotel.
+It’s a 20-minute drive to the crazy-sweaty-sandiness of Virginia Beach oceanfront and according to staff, the perfect place to “recoup.”
 I agree.
-Rooms from $100-$199 per night.

 STAY: Cavalier Hotel

-Newly renovated to its Roaring 20’s grandeur, The Cavalier Hotel is the only hotel in the USA with it’s own distillery on site.
-Called The Tarnished Truth, perhaps the name refers to the death of Adoph Coors, who either leapt, fell, or was pushed from his 6th floor suite on June 5, 1929.
-There was no subsequent investigation, thus the reason for Coor’s demise remains mysteriously unknown.
+Recently renovated to its Roaring 20’s grandeur, The Cavalier Hotel is the only hotel in the USA with it’s own distillery on site.
+Called The Tarnished Truth, perhaps the name refers to the death of Adolph Coors, who either leapt, fell, or was pushed from his 6th-floor suite on June 5, 1929.
+There was no subsequent investigation, thus the cause of Coor’s demise remains a mystery.